How to Plan a Day Hike

 • Parking spot

-• Group review before hike.
-This is very important.
+• Group review before the hike.
+Everyone should know the plan.

-This kind of preparation is particularly important when you are hiking above treeline or during the winter, which can be very dangerous in New England if conditions degrade.
+This kind of preparation is critical when you will be hiking above treeline or during the winter, which can be very dangerous in New England if conditions degrade.
 If the weather turns suddenly or someone in your party needs to bail, it’s best to have an escape route pre-planned so everyone knows what to do and you don’t waste any time getting down or out to safety.

 How does my trip planning method compare with yours?